Akosovski/UMKMbookeeping/README.md

 ## UMKM Bookeeping
 **UMKM Bookeeping** is a web application created to facilitate MSME actors in carrying out the bookkeeping process and managing their business.
-Each bookkeeping can be added manually or automatically when actors or employees sell their products.
+Each bookkeeping can be added manually or automatically when actors or employees sell their products.</br>
 **Skripsi Even Semester 2021/2022 - BINUS UNIVERSITY**

 ---